How to Provide Mental Enrichment for Dogs with Limited Mobility

 Adapt to their age

-It can be difficult to realize that your once happy-go-lucky puppy has turned into a more mature adult, but it’s important to accommodate your dog as it continues to age.
+It can be difficult to realise that your once happy-go-lucky puppy has turned into a more mature adult, but it’s important to accommodate your dog as it continues to age.
 If your dog is having trouble moving around your home — going up stairs or getting up to greet you at the door, for example — help them by installing ramps or stairs around your home and furniture and try to keep them comfortable throughout the day.

 Keep them moving